Updated: Sep 23, 2022

 The 5 Best Deadlifting Shoes

 Best dead lifting shoe #1: Reebok Men's Legacy Lifter

 The Reebok Men's Lifter is an immensely well-rated weightlifting shoe designed for the Olympic puritanical.
 The 700 4- to 5-star reviews make these a lifter’s favourite.
 Why the popularity?
 Because, in short, they tick all the right boxes.
 Constructed from high-quality materials they offer the support needed for those head-turning lifts, the ones that earn real kudos from your counterparts.

-In addition, the Powerbax TPU plate and a dual rubber outsole provides a stable and responsive platform that will give you the confidence to go heavy.
+In addition, the Powerbax TPU plate and a dual rubber outsole provide a stable and responsive platform that will give you the confidence to go heavy.
 And let’s not forget the dual fastening functionality of the lace and Velcro tag-team.
 When you strap into these bad boys you know they’re not going anywhere you’re not.

 Oh, and one last point – they look immense!

 Best weightlifting shoe #2: adidas Men's Powerlift 3.1

-You’d be hard pushed to get a better pair of weightlifting shoes for the price than adidas’ Men's Powerlift 4.
+You’d be hard pushed to get a better pair of weightlifting shoes for the price than adidas’ Men's Powerlift 3.1.
 These puppies are adored by lifters the world over.
 With a current PB of just over 1500 reviews, they’re still repping out at nearly 5-stars!
 Crazy I know.
 But what, you ask, what Well their extra-wide design offers a pleasing blend of breathability and support.

 Furthermore, the synthetic upper ensures lightness without compromising on rigidity and resistance.
 Two absolute must qualities of any weightlifting shoe!